savanarohit/Django-WebApp/1_introduction/README.md

     admin.site.register(Post, PostAdmin)

+## View:

-## View - Create View in feed webapp
+Create View in feed webapp

 a view is a Python function or method that receives a web request and returns a web response.
 Views determine what data to retrieve from the database, how to process it, and which template to use to render the response.
 A view function takes the incoming request as its argument and typically returns an instance of the HttpResponse class or one of its subclasses.